How to Apply HOG Feature Extraction in Python

 Learn how to use scikit-image library to extract Histogram of Oriented Gradient (HOG) features from images in Python.

 In 2005, Dalal and Triggs published a research paper named Histograms of Oriented Gradients for Human Detection.
-After the release of this paper, HOG is used in a lot of object detection applications.
+After the release of this paper, HOG is used in many object detection applications.

 Here are the most important aspects of HOG:

 • HOG focuses on the structure of the object.
-It extracts the information of the edges magnitude as well as the orientation of the edges.
+It extracts information about the edge's magnitude as well as the orientation of the edges.

 • It uses a detection window of 64x128 pixels, so the image is first converted into (64, 128) shape.